findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Setup camera in front of telescope - looking straight down the tube](Corrector_Plate_Tilt_Up.png)

-Set the camera on a tripod 7 ft away, so that it points straight down into the telescope and you can see the dark, concentric rings pattern.
+Set the camera on a tripod 7 ft away, so that it points straight down into the telescope, and you can see the pattern of dark concentric rings.
 Look at the camera’s image and focus, zoom, or whatever is necessary to see the pattern of concentric rings.

 Here’s an example of a well-centered corrector plate.
 Note that all circles are perfectly concentric.
 They are evenly spaced in all directions.